-The needles can attach to many cable lengths.
-Make sure the length of your circulars are smaller than the diameter of the tube you’re knitting.
+The needles can attach to many cord lengths.
+Make sure the cord length of is smaller than the diameter of the tube you’re knitting.
 If not, the stitches will stretch, and you’ll lose your tension.

-You can find circular knitting needles set with many needle and cable sizes.
+You can find a circular knitting needle set with many needles and cable sizes.

 Things to remember when choosing Interchangeable Circular Knitting Needles:

 - Needles should stay fastened to the cord.
 It shouldn’t unscrew or come loose.